Site icon fastaccountant.co.uk

 To claim a tax refund for overpaid taxes, you’ll need to contact HMRC and provide the necessary information and documentation.
 The process for claiming tax refunds will depend on your specific circumstances and the tax year in question.

-If you’re due a tax refund for the current tax year, you can include the information on your self-assessment tax return when you file it.
+If you’re due a tax refund for the preceding tax year, you can include the information on your self-assessment tax return when you file it.
 HMRC will then process your tax return and issue any refunds owed.

 For previous tax years, you may need to submit a separate claim for a refund.
 This can typically be done by completing the appropriate form or by contacting HMRC directly.
 It’s important to keep copies of any supporting documents and correspondence related to your refund claim.